InfoLab-SKKU/SingleClassADV/README.md

 |1    | LinfinityBounded        | 3            |
 |2    | L2Bounded               | 4            |

-and the AttackModels can be selected from below table
+and the attack models can be selected from the below table

 | S/N | AttackModel Description | Attack Model ID |
 | ----|-------------------------| ----------------|